EA Replay

 EA Replay is a retro-themed compilation for the PlayStation Portable comprising a number of classic games.
 It was released in the United States on November 14, 2006, with Australian and European releases shortly afterwards.

 A sequel, EA Replay 2, was planned, but it was cancelled.

 Compiled games

 The compilation includes the following titles:

 AD HOC Multiplayer is available for Budokan, Mutant League Football, and Road Rash II.

 There are unlockable pieces of game art for each title.

-The music in the Road Rash games, which by most fans is considered crucial to the series' feel, has been replaced with a single looping new music track.
+The music in the Road Rash games has been replaced with a single new looping music track.

-The collection was released as a digital download for the PlayStation Network in Europe on January 22, 2009.
+The collection was released as a digital download for the PlayStation Network in Europe in January 2009.

+Reception

+The game received "mixed" reviews according to the review aggregation website Metacritic.